Profex993/Profexs-Warzone/README.md

 ![ak74Right](https://github.com/Profex993/java-multiplayer-game/assets/68472681/2b9df08c-cfde-45c6-aa74-7cd9a8cacdaf)
 ![sksRight](https://github.com/Profex993/java-multiplayer-game/assets/68472681/b4dfde82-db9e-41a3-8b26-a676c0510236)

-When a Player Gets Killed, They Will Respwan on a Random Location After Few Seconds.
+When a Player Gets Killed, They Will Respawn on a Random Location After Few Seconds.

 ![image](https://github.com/Profex993/java-multiplayer-game/assets/68472681/ed89f272-4837-4497-806b-2151dcd8db90)

 <h2>Controlls</h2>
-For Now, the Controlls Can Not Be Cahnged.
+For Now, the Controlls Can Not Be Changed.

 - W,S,A,D - Walking
 - T - LeaderBoard
 - Left Click - Shoot
 - Right Click - Interact

-  When Starting the Game, User Can Select Their Apperance and Than Fill in IP and Port to Connect to a Server. <br>
+  When Starting the Game, User Can Select Their Appearance and Than Fill in IP and Port to Connect to a Server. <br>
   If Connection is Established, User Has to Select a Nick Name.
 Nickname Must Be Shorter Than 16 Characters and Can Not Contain Some Characters. <br>
   Here is the Name Validation Regex: ```[a-zA-Z\\d_]{1,15}```